nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### Inspect results folder

 Default nf-core configuration directs the output of each process into the `<outdir>/<TOOL>`.
-After running the previous command, you should have a `results` folder that looks like this:
+After running the previous command, you should have a `results` folder that looks something like this:

 ```console
 results